 By Nathan Carr

-Thanks for reading!
-Feel free to leave any constructive feedback in the comments box below and/or you can send me a message on Twitter @caribbeanftbl.
+Thank you for reading!
+Feel free to leave any constructive feedback in the comments box below.
 I’ll be reporting on the Caribbean countries at next year’s CONCACAF U-17 Championship so stay tuned for that.
-Peace!
+Meanwhile, you can get in touch with us on Twitter, Facebook and Instagram.